CONTRIBUTIONS TO INTERNATIONAL ORGANIZATIONS (CIO): $1.65 BILLION

-The CIPA account funds U.S. assessments for 11 UN peacekeeping missions, including critical operations in Mali, South Sudan, the Democratic Republic of the Congo, Central African Republic, Lebanon, and the Golan Heights.
-All of these missions were approved by the UN Security Council—of which the U.S. is a permanent member with veto power—and play a central role in promoting stability, protecting civilians, and mitigating conflict in key regions.
+The CIPA account funds U.S. assessments for 10 UN peacekeeping missions, including critical operations in Mali, South Sudan, the Democratic Republic of the Congo, Central African Republic, Lebanon, and the Golan Heights.
+All missions are approved by the UN Security Council—of which the U.S. is a permanent member with veto power—and play a central role in promoting stability, protecting civilians, and mitigating conflict in key regions.
 UN peacekeeping operations are extremely cost-effective and do not require the U.S. to put boots on the ground.

-Assessment rates for UN peacekeeping are determined by each country’s ability to pay, with permanent members of the Security Council paying slightly more than they do for the regular budget in recognition of their unique responsibility for greenlighting peacekeeping missions.
-Under this formula, the U.S. is currently assessed at a rate of 27.89 percent.
+Assessment rates for peacekeeping are determined by each country’s ability to pay, with permanent members of the Security Council paying slightly more than they do for the regular budget in recognition of their unique responsibility for greenlighting peacekeeping missions.
+Under this formula, the U.S. is currently assessed at a rate of 26.94 percent.
 Unfortunately, since the mid-1990s, U.S. law has arbitrarily capped U.S. contributions to UN peacekeeping at 25 percent.
-While Congress has frequently waived this requirement on an ad hoc basis, since FY’17 it has not done so, causing the U.S. to accrue approximately $1.019 billion in cap-related arrears.
+While Congress has frequently waived this requirement on an ad hoc basis, between Fiscal Year 2017 and Fiscal Year 2022 it did not do so, causing the U.S. to accrue more than $1 billion in cap-related arrears.

-In part because of these underpayments, UN peacekeeping faces a growing cash crunch, and the UN is unable to sufficiently reimburse countries who participate in peacekeeping for their contributions of personnel and equipment.
-To date, the UN has amassed hundreds of millions of dollars in outstanding reimbursement payments to Ethiopia, Rwanda, Bangladesh, Tanzania, Senegal, and other Member States.
+In part because of these underpayments, UN peacekeeping faces a persistent cash crunch, and the UN is unable to sufficiently reimburse countries who participate in peacekeeping for their contributions of personnel and equipment.
 This creates significant challenges for troop-contributors, most of whom are lower-income countries that rely on reimbursements to help sustain complex longer-term peacekeeping deployments.
 Continued U.S. underpayments also threaten to:

-- Erode U.S. influence at the UN and cede the floor to countries that do not share our values.
-China, which like the U.S. is also a permanent member of the Security Council, has significantly increased its participation in UN peacekeeping in recent years.
+- Erode U.S. Influence at the UN and Cede the Floor to Countries That Do Not Share Our Values.
+China, which like the U.S. is also a permanent member of the UN Security Council, has significantly increased its participation in UN peacekeeping in recent years.
 Currently, it is the tenth largest troop-contributor (providing more than the U.S., UK, France, and Russia combined), and the second largest financial contributor.
 China is seeking to use this expanded profile to more aggressively articulate its agenda at the UN, including by challenging the human rights and civilian protection related aspects of UN peacekeeping mandates; and

-Our FY’22 recommendation for CIPA includes sufficient funds to pay our estimated FY’22 peacekeeping assessments at the full assessed rate—$1.682 billion—plus an additional $1.019 billion to pay back arrears.
-In order to make these payments, language will need to be included in the FY’22 legislation waiving the statutory cap.
+BWC’s FY’23 recommendation for CIPA includes sufficient funds to pay our estimated FY’23 peacekeeping assessments at the full assessed rate, plus an additional $1.079 billion to pay back arrears.
+In order to make these payments, language will need to be included in the FY’23 legislation waiving the statutory cap.